miljanm/Reinforcement-Learning-in-Blackjack/README.md

 In order to run all the algorithms just run main.py.

-This will execute test_all_algorithms() function which runs MC, SARSA and Linear Function Approximation for SARSA with plots showing the results.
+This will execute test_all_algorithms() function which runs MC, SARSA and Linear Function Approximation with SARSA with plots showing the results.

 Details about other modules:
 - environment.py - contains the step() function and the implementation of the environment